 - This gets lampshaded by the episode's titles; the original intended title (seen in the address bar) was "Poor Impulse Control", while the official title is "Don't Interrupt".

-- In Death Battle, Bucky picked the wrong toad to croak, and he and his entire crew paid the price by one vengeful fox.
+- Fox vs. Bucky: Bucky picked the wrong toad to croak, and he and his entire crew paid the price by one vengeful fox.

-- The Touhou video fanfic, Diamond In The Rough can pretty much be summarized as a series of impulsive actions by the main character, Brolli, and the rash actions of the Gensokyo residents in response.
+- The Touhou video fanfic, Diamond in the Rough (Touhou) can pretty much be summarized as a series of impulsive actions by the main character, Brolli, and the rash actions of the Gensokyo residents in response.
 This escalates more and more throughout the series that causes Gensokyo to nearly destroy itself in a massive war.

 - Twitch Plays Pokémon is based on and driven by this trope.
 100,000 people playing one game...mons have been accidentally released, several battles have been lost, puzzles are solved only to be reset, all because of too many people randomly mashing buttons without a thought.